Joseph Story: Death and legacy

-Justice Story spoke at length at the dedication ceremony for Mount Auburn Cemetery in 1831, which set the model for dozens of subsequent addresses over the next few decades, through that of Edward Everett at the Consecration of the National Cemetery at Gettysburg in 1863.
-It also helped spark the "rural cemetery" movement and to link that movement to the development of the republic.
+Justice Story spoke at length at the dedication ceremony for Mount Auburn Cemetery in 1831, which helped spark the "rural cemetery" movement and to link that movement to the development of the republic.
 Story emphasized the ways that rural cemeteries contributed to an ordered and well-regulated republic of law.
+Story's speech set the model for dozens of subsequent addresses over the next few decades, through that of Edward Everett at the Consecration of the National Cemetery at Gettysburg in 1863.
+Garry Wills focuses on it as an important precursor to President Abraham Lincoln's Gettysburg Address.

 Upon his death in 1845, Story was buried there "as are scores of America's celebrated political, literary, religious, and military leaders.
 His grave is marked by a piece of sepulchral statuary executed by his son, William Wetmore Story."

 Story is the namesake for Story County, Iowa.